Academic policy information for Bachelor (undergradute) and Master (graduate) degree programs. Please select the relevant link below.

 STUDENT LEAVE OF ABSENCE

-Students who are in good standing with the College may be granted a leave of absence for specific vocational, military, educational or personal circumstances (financial, medical, mental health, etc.) of up to two semesters (maximum of 180 days in a 12 month period).
+Students who are in good standing with the University may be granted a leave of absence for specific vocational, military, educational or personal circumstances (financial, medical, mental health, etc.) of up to two semesters (maximum of 180 days in a 12 month period).
 Undergraduate and graduate students who wish to apply for such a leave must apply in writing to their academic advisor and program dean by submitting the request and supporting documentation to the advisor and dean as soon as possible.
 The dean is responsible for notifying the Registrar’s Office and Director of Advising of the exact dates for which a student Leave of Absence has been approved.
 Graduate students who wish to apply for a leave of absence must apply in writing to their academic advisor and program dean by submitting the request and supporting documentation to the academic advisor and program dean as soon as possible.